apollo90/confluent-kafka-landoop-ui/README.md

 # Kafka , Zookeeper, Kafka Rest Proxy and Landoop UI for Kafka Topics

-A kafka stack with topics ui embebbed for viewing of topics
+A kafka stack with topics ui embedded for viewing of topics

 ## Pre requisites